andrew-johnson-4/andrew-johnson-4/README.md

 * ✓ Bootstrap Compile a CLI that normalizes then dumps S-Expression fragments
 * Bootstrap Compile a CLI that parses, normalizes, then dumps S-Expression fragments
   * Iterators: `for char in string: label`
+    * it is ok for this code to be position dependent and first-order (closures will come later)
     * `foreach-char` in Rope (use mutable atom to store character)
     * `foreach-atom` in Rope
     * `clone-rope` turn a Rope into a new single atom